CVE-2017-20158

 01 // Technical Summary

 CVE-2017-20158 exposes a Cross-Site Scripting (XSS) vulnerability in the vova07 Yii2 FileAPI Widget versions up to 0.1.8, allowing attackers to inject malicious scripts into web pages.
-This vulnerability, residing within the UploadAction.php file, can lead to compromised user sessions and data theft.
-The vendor has provided a patch in version 0.1.9, but the product is no longer supported, increasing the risk.
+This vulnerability, located in the UploadAction.php file, can lead to compromise of user sessions and data theft.
+The vendor has provided a patch in version 0.1.9, but the product is no longer supported, increasing the risk of exploitation.

 02 // Vulnerability Mechanism

-Step 4: Insufficient Sanitization: The application fails to properly sanitize or encode the malicious filename before displaying it.
+Step 3: Insufficient Sanitization: The run function within UploadAction.php fails to properly sanitize or encode the filename or other upload parameters containing the malicious payload.

 03 // Deep Technical Analysis

 The vulnerability stems from insufficient input validation and output encoding within the run function of UploadAction.php in the vova07 Yii2 FileAPI Widget.
-Specifically, the application fails to properly sanitize user-supplied input related to the uploaded file's metadata (e.g., filename).
-This allows an attacker to inject malicious JavaScript code into the filename, which is then rendered within the web page.
-When a user views the page containing the malicious filename, the injected JavaScript executes in their browser, leading to XSS.
-The root cause is a lack of proper input sanitization and output encoding (e.g., HTML escaping) of the filename before it is displayed.
-This allows the attacker to bypass security measures and inject arbitrary HTML/JavaScript.
+Specifically, the code fails to properly sanitize user-supplied input related to file uploads, allowing an attacker to inject malicious JavaScript code into the filename or other upload-related parameters.
+When this data is later displayed on a web page without proper escaping, the injected script executes in the user's browser, leading to XSS.
+The root cause is the lack of proper input validation and output encoding (e.g., HTML escaping) of the file-related data before it's rendered in the browser.
+This allows for the injection of arbitrary HTML and JavaScript.